29

 HTH.
 Please improve, debug, etc.

-4 Responses to “Nagelkerke and CoxSnell Pseudo R2 for Mixed Logit Models”
+6 thoughts on “Nagelkerke and CoxSnell Pseudo R2 for Mixed Logit Models

 my.lmer.nagelkerke.drop1(“Response ~ factor1 + factor1 + (1|factor3) + (1|factor4)”,data)